Search

 Search Tips

 The high levels of racial segregation in U.S. schools and neighborhoods are a direct result of policies that link these two contexts together with residence-based school assignment, yet school choice has complicated this landscape.
-Using originally-collected longitudinal data on the racial composition of nearly 3,000 schools and their neighborhoods, I examine how the availability of nearby charter and private schools shapes White flight between 2000 and 2010.
-I find that growth in nearby charter schools is positively associated with White flight, such that neighborhoods with more charter schools lose more White children both in schools and neighborhoods.
-However, I also find that private schools are associated with lower White flights from neighborhoods, as well as schools through an indirect effect on neighborhood change.
-I also investigate how the racial compositions of these school choice options influence my findings, and I find that these results are primarily driven by the growth of predominantly non-White charter schools and predominantly White private schools.
-Together these findings suggest that charter and private schools, while both offering parents' alternative school options, operate quite differently within the landscape of racially segregated neighborhoods and schools.
+Using longitudinal and spatial data on the racial composition of nearly 3,000 schools and their neighborhoods, I examine how the availability of nearby charter and private schools shapes White population decline between 2000 and 2010.
+I find that growth in nearby charter schools is positively associated with White population decline, such that neighborhoods with more charter schools lose more White children both in schools and neighborhoods.
+However, I also find that private schools are associated with lower White population decline from neighborhoods, as well as schools through an indirect effect on neighborhood change.